khannotations/pios/README.md

     link linkfile targetfile

 And have a symbolic link to targetfile.
 We implemented symbolic links by storing the path in the inode data, and checking the type of inode mode in `filedesc_open`.
+To test:

+    echo linked > out
+    link linked_out out
+    cat linked_out # => "linked"